18 Comments

 Oh that hits.
 Thank you for sharing x

-Jowan M.'s avatar
+Jowan Mahmod's avatar

 Happy you liked it.
 I missed the closing quotation mark after ‘cease’.
 It’s a beautiful and mind-opening quote.